hasanirtiza/Pedestron/Datasets-PreProcessing.md

    2. Download the datasets from the official sites.
 Fill in the copyright forms where applicable.
 For Caltech **new annotaions** visit the following [link](https://www.mpi-inf.mpg.de/departments/computer-vision-and-machine-learning/research/people-detection-pose-estimation-and-tracking/how-far-are-we-from-solving-pedestrian-detection/) and for images visit this [link](http://www.vision.caltech.edu/Image_Datasets/CaltechPedestrians/)
    3. Place Caltech in ./datasets folder in the follwoing heararchy, for example annotation file for Caltech should be (./datsets/Caltech/) and extract images and images should be
    (./datsets/Caltech/train_images) for training images and all validtaion images into(./datsets/Caltech/test_images).
    4. For evaluation on Caltech, start by converting .json output of Pedestron to .txt using `tools/caltech/convert_json_to_txt.py`.
-The output will be save in `tools/caltech/eval_caltech/Pedestron_Results` with the following hierarchy `Pedestron_Results/epoch_number/set_number/*.txt`
+The output will be saved in `tools/caltech/eval_caltech/Pedestron_Results` with the following hierarchy `Pedestron_Results/epoch_number/set_number/*.txt`
    5. Open Matlab (evaluation code is only available in Matlab at the momment and borrowed from https://github.com/liuwei16/CSP) and navigate Matlab to the folder tools/caltech/eval_caltech.
 Run `dbEval.m`, results will be saved at `eval_caltech/ResultsEval/eval-newReasonable.txt`

 - **EuroCity Persons**